vertesy/isoENV/README.md

 Bioinformatics workflows are traditionally split into two paradigms: the classic pipeline and the interactive session.

 The classic bioinformatics pipeline calls tools after each other with clearly defined file inputs and parameters.
-This can be via a mother-bash file, or pipeline managers like snakeMake or NextFlow.
+This can be via a mother-bash file, or pipeline managers like Snakemake or NextFlow.

 ```shell
 # mother.script.sh